potassco/plasp/README.md

 ### Solving the Translated Instance

-The translated instance can now be solved incrementally with `clingo` and a meta encoding, for instance, `pddl-meta-sequential-incremental.lp`:
+The translated instance can finally be solved incrementally with `clingo` and a meta encoding, for instance, `pddl-meta-sequential-incremental.lp`:

 ```bash
 $ plasp domain.pddl problem.pddl > instance.lp